rtyler/brokenco.de/_posts/2021-05-29-smart-appliances.md

-The peak "give back" to the grid I have observed on my system has been over 3.5kW, which is great for my net usage report but I end up "selling" highly valuable energy and a low rate, and then buying back electricity when I need it.
+The peak "give back" to the grid I have observed on my system has been over 3.5kW, which is great for my net usage report but I end up "selling" highly valuable energy at a low rate, and then buying back electricity when I need it.

 The more I can reduce the amount of energy I have to "buy back" from the power